Guitar Build Process

 Tape off fretboard with masking tape

-leave a little bit (~2mm) of the fretboard exposed
+leave most of the sides exposed

 this will allow the shellac-lemon-oil transition to be more easily sanded down

-50g flakes, 200ml methylated spirits
+50g flakes, 140ml methylated spirits

 Industrial methylated spirits, or dry normal methds with oven-dried tapioca